 NATIONAL TURKEY NECK SOUP DAY

-On March 30th, National Turkey Neck Soup Day challenges cooks to make a flavorful soup with the stock from made from the neck of a turkey.
+On March 30th, National Turkey Neck Soup Day challenges cooks to make a flavorful soup with the stock made from the neck of a turkey.

 The best and most delicious way to make turkey neck soup is by making homemade stock.
 You’ll need a whole turkey plus onions, carrots, celery, herbs, and other seasonings.
 All the ingredients will be added to a stockpot and covered with water and brought to a simmer.